 For colour and contrast Colombia is hard to beat.
 From cities in the sky, high up in the magical Andes Mountains to the lush jungles and plains of the Amazon basin, Colombia is a world of variation.
 Nestling between the Pacific and the Caribbean, this is the true unspoilt Latin America.
 See the natural beauty of its abundant wildlife.
 Hear the waves from two seas lap the beautiful beaches.
 Feel the energy-giving warmth of a luxurious tropical climate.
 Taste and smell the world’s favourite coffee on the traditional farms where it is nurtured and treasured.
 The world is only just waking up to Colombia’s delights.
-Visit Colombia and be one of the first to discover one of Central America’s best kept secrets…
+Visit Colombia and be one of the first to discover one of South America’s best kept secrets…

 + Click to read more

 Here, the mighty Andes meets the mysterious rainforest and the fabled Amazon river.
 Colombia has coasts on the North Pacific Ocean and the Caribbean Sea.
 If you want swaying palms, apparently endless beaches and lush majestic mountains, Colombia has them all.
 Colombia’s plant life and animals come in remarkable variety.
 Scientists say it’s the second most biodiverse country in the world.
 Wax palms soar skywards from the jungle floor, roosted in by eagles, toucan and fifty-four different breeds of parrots.